Best 7 Step Sales Discovery Call Structure To Qualify Prospects

 Completing a solid discovery call is often the first step in closing a deal because it’s your chance as a salesperson to set a positive first impression of your company and product.
 We all know leads often go cold but usually can’t figure out why – and it all begins with evaluating your current discovery call success and reflecting on what could be improved.

 Naturally, the signs of a robust discovery call process are salespeople meeting quota and increased customer satisfaction and success.
 However, it’s crucial to note the symptoms of an inefficient discovery process, such as prospects backing out at the last minute or asking you to clarify parts of the offer.
-Overall, if you build a solid foundation of rapport and positivity by using our 7 step sales discovery call structure -you can’t go wrong.
+Overall, you can’t go wrong if you build a solid foundation of rapport and positivity by using our 7-step sales discovery call structure.

 Deal Management and Lead Qualification Training